Paralogoss/evilwanderingtrader/README.md

 ## Evil Wandering Trader Project

-Official minecraft mod source of https://www.curseforge.com/minecraft/mc-mods/evil-wandering-trader
+You can download the mod on its official curseforge page https://www.curseforge.com/minecraft/mc-mods/evil-wandering-trader where a complete description of the content is provided...

-Install instructions for Eclipse or IntelliG are in the file named readme.txt
+Install instructions for Eclipse or IntelliG are located in the file named readme.txt